-On the occasion of the 60th anniversary of the signing of the Treaty of Rome, we will hold an event of four conversations between Bruegel scholars and European thinkers.
+On the occasion of the 60th anniversary of the signing of the Treaty of Rome, we held an event of four conversations between Bruegel scholars and European thinkers.

-On March 2017 Europe will celebrate the 60th anniversary of the signing of the Treaty of Rome, the event that started the process of European integration.
+In March 2017 Europe celebrates the 60th anniversary of the signing of the Treaty of Rome, the event that started the process of European integration.

-Bruegel will take this opportunity to reflect on the journey so far and how Europe can meet the domestic and global challenges that it faces.
+Bruegel took this opportunity to reflect on the journey so far and how Europe can meet the domestic and global challenges that it faces.

 Achievements, successes but equally challenges and problems are all part of the European future.
 We are looking for ways to create a Europe that will make it robust to domestic problems and world challenges.

 Check in and welcome coffee

 Chairman of the Centre for Liberal Strategies ,Sofia and Permanent fellow at the Institute for Human Sciences, Vienna.

 Expert on youth policy and human rights

 Deputy Head of College / Professor of International Economic History, University of Glasgow

 Guntram B. Wolff